Shopify/polaris/polaris.shopify.com/content/components/text.md

   value: Alpha
   message: This component is in development.
 There could be breaking changes made to it in a non-major release of Polaris.
 Please use with caution.
 examples:
-  - fileName: text-display-small.tsx
-    title: Display small
-    description: >-
-      Use to create a small display text.
-  - fileName: text-display-medium.tsx
-    title: Display medium
-    description: >-
-      Use to create a medium display text.
-  - fileName: text-display-large.tsx
-    title: Display large
-    description: >-
-      Use to create a large display text.
   - fileName: text-heading-small.tsx
     title: Heading small
     description: >-